RichardMidnight/sd/README.md

      sd list

-To copy your SD-card to an image-file called newimage.zip
+To create an image-file from your sd card in 'sda'

      sd read sda newimage.zip